mahmoudmohamedramadan/easy-model/README.md

 ```

 > [!IMPORTANT]
-> You must provide an array to these methods since you can pass just the relationship name as a string, in addition, you can suffix the relationship name with the operator and count to specify the relationship count that the Model must have also, you can pass the relationship as the key and a closure as a value.
+> You must provide an array to these methods since you can pass just the relationship name as a string, in addition, you can suffix the relationship name with the operator and count to specify the relationship count that the model must have also, you can pass the relationship as the key and a closure as a value.

-Also, you can use the `whereRelation` and `orWhereRelation`:
+In addition, you can use the `whereRelation` and `orWhereRelation`:

 ```PHP
 /**